 - Assign ticket to any sub-users

-Automated tickets show claim progress and let you escalate the issue if needed.
+Automated tickets display claim progress and allow you to escalate the issue if necessary.

 - Track progress steps (e.g. Claim created, Waiting for carrier)

-- When you click on "Send Message", the case is escalated to the carrier and converted from automated to manual ticket.
+- When you click on "Send Message", the case is escalated to the carrier and converted from an AI workflow to a Manual ticket.

 - Upload supporting documents

-- Automated tickets include a "What is coming next" step, helping you understand where the ticket currently stands and what will happen next.
+- AI Workflow tickets include a "What is coming next" step, helping you understand where the ticket currently stands and what will happen next.

 - You can also view carrier messages by expanding or collapsing the message thread: this gives you insight into how the case is progressing on the carrier's side.